CN3ves/5-/docs/index.md

 This system aims to be a simple and general way to play any type of RPG, with a particular focus on play-by-post (PbP) gaming.
 As such, the idea is to provide simplified rules that allow to keep the game flowing at a good narrative pace.
 In addition, the system is free-form, so it allows anything to be used or done, as long as it is reasonable within the game's setting.
 The way it works is:

   1. The scene is introduced and the players describe *their intentions*.
-  2. The players *call for an action or an effect*.
+  2. Each player *call for an action or an effect*.
-  3. The action is resolved by rolling two six-sided dice (2d6) and sum up the values.
+  3. Every action is resolved by rolling two six-sided dice (2d6) and sum up the values.
-  4. The results of all intervening characters, both playable (PC) and non-playable (NPC) are interpreted based on the results.
+  4. The actions of all intervening characters, both playable (PC) and non-playable (NPC) are described based on the results.

 _____